 How to apply for a BTO Research Grant

-The BTO provides grants of up to £500, to support ornithological research projects by BTO members, members of Garden BirdWatch, and holders of BTO ringing permits only.
+The BTO provides grants of up to £500, to support ornithological research projects by BTO members, and holders of BTO ringing permits only.

 Student projects are unlikely to be funded under the BTO Research Grant scheme but the committee may exceptionally award grants to projects that are inadequately supported from educational sources.
 If the project is to be used in part fulfilment of the requirements for a degree or similar professional qualification, you should state that under point 10 of the application form and explain why your university, college of funding body is not covering the costs.

 BTO staff are not eligible to be lead applicants, but they may be co-applicants as noted above.